Table of Contents

 Do people abuse Benadryl?

-Some people abuse Benadryl for its sedative nature, however, this can have dangerous health effects and is not advised for recreational use.
+Some people abuse Benadryl for its sedative effects, but this can have dangerous health consequences, including overdose symptoms such as confusion or slowed breathing, and is not advised for recreational use.

 Addiction Treatment at Renaissance Recovery

-If you or a loved one is struggling with withdrawals or addiction, Renaissance Recovery can help.
+If you or a loved one is struggling with withdrawals or drug addiction, Renaissance Recovery can provide effective Benadryl addiction treatment.

 We understand that everyone has individual needs when it comes to recovery and that there is no one-size-fits-all.
-You or your loved one will work closely with our team of expert clinicians and therapists to design the right treatment plan for you.
+You or your loved one will work closely with our team of expert clinicians and therapists to design the right addiction and mental health treatment plan for you.

-We can offer alternate solutions to Benadryl for help sleeping, help ease your detox withdrawal symptoms, and more.
-Whether it’s inpatient or outpatient, our recovery community has got you covered.
+We can provide alternative solutions to Benadryl to improve sleep, ease withdrawal symptoms, and address other needs.
+Whether it’s an outpatient or an intensive outpatient program, our recovery community has got you covered.

-Reach out to us today at 866.330.9449 to let us help you break free of the chains of addiction.
+Reach out to our treatment programs today at 866-330-9449 to let us help you break free of addiction.

 THERE IS ALWAYS HOPE